 Because the manufacturer benefits when its dealer partners sell more of its products, it is clearly in the manufacturer’s best interest to support its dealers’ marketing efforts.
 However with limited funds available, marketing must be targeted toward areas with the potential for the highest return on investment (ROI) and toward dealers that you trust will ensure your marketing dollars are well spent.

 A good MDF campaign conveys product benefits to buyers and directs them to dealers to buy it.
-How can you ensure you’re target market will respond well to your marketing efforts, and that your dealers are prepared to close the deal?
+How can you ensure your target market will respond well to your marketing efforts, and that your dealers are prepared to close the deal?

 Unfortunately, MDFs can generate friction amongst members of your dealer network.
 Dealers want access to market development funds to help increase their sales, and understandably get frustrated when they can't access funds they feel they have a right to (or when another dealer receives them).
 When market development funds are in play, dealers must: